juniorgasparotto/GraphExpression/README.md

 ## <a name="impl-factory-entity-complex-collections" />Complex entities in text form-Collections and arrays

-To create items in a collection or array is the name of the Member State the position of the item within square brackets:`[{position}]: Value`
+To create items in a collection or array, the name of the Member must be a position within the brackets:`[{position}]: Value`

-In the example below we will see how to create an array of integer by using the expression graph.
+In the example below we will see how to create an array of integers using only graph expression.
 Note that instead of the member name, use the brackets as indicative of a collection item.

 ```csharp
 public void EntityFactory5()